 An infographic on dyslexia awareness, looking at reading, spelling and writing

-For more information on teaching a child with dyslexia, read this blog on the top 40 hints and if you would like to transform your class into an inclusive, dyslexia-friendly space, click here to find out how.
+For more information on teaching a child with dyslexia, read this blog on the top 40 teaching tips and if you would like to transform your class into an inclusive, dyslexia-friendly space, click here to find out how.

 ***Are you a teacher?
 If so are you aware of the best practices for teaching phonics to a child with dyslexia?
 Click here to find out the basics of phonics and dyslexia